bradb345/project-3-server/README.md

 #### Feeds

-- -   For the posts, I made a try catch async function that makes a GET request to the backend server to get all the posts. after awaiting the request, If the request was successful I set the response data to state, if the request failed I set the isError state to true.
-If there was no error but the posts state is still null, then that means that isLoading is true. if any of these states and constants are true then a message is conditionally rendered to the page.
+- -   For the posts, I made a try catch async function that makes a GET request to the backend server to get all the posts.
+After awaiting the request, If the request was successful I set the response data to state, if the request failed I set the isError state to true.
+If there was no error but the posts state is still null, then that means that isLoading is true.
+If any of these states and constants are true then a message is conditionally rendered to the page.

 ```js
 const [posts, setPosts] = React.useState(null)